 Too many Canadians pay little attention to their investments.
 A 2016 study by Tangerine Investments found that 38% of Canadians surveyed claimed they paid no fees, while another 11% were not sure if they paid fees at all.
 Yikes!

 Houston, we have a problem (that’s Houston, B.C., of course).
 Fortunately there are many simple low-fee options available in Canada.
-Problem meet solution.
+Problem meets solution.

 High fee investments, you’re about to meet your maker.
 But don’t go out and book your grave site plot just yet.
 I am guessing that this will take a while.
 You cannot turn around a massive ship on a dime.
 But we’ll turn it around one investor at a time.
 And while we turn things around, perhaps the higher fee industry will take notice and adjust course as well, cutting management expenses and offering some lower fee options.
-You decide how you want this battle to play out 🙂
+Wishful thinking?

-Well, no more Canada.
 It’s time to cut the crap.
 It’s time to cut the fees.
 It may be time to say goodbye to your advisor who told you not to worry about the fees you pay.
 Or like many Canadians you might not be able to get a straight answer on the fees that you pay.
-As an advisor who performed Portfolio Analysis for Canadians I witnessed the disastrous effects of high fees.
+As an advisor at Tangerine Investments I performed Portfolio Analysis for Canadians.
+I witnessed the disastrous effects of high fees and poor or no advice.
 It’s time to keep more of your money in your portfolio pocket.
 Lower fees might help us reach our financial goals sooner.
-Lower fees might help us enjoy a more prosperous retirement.
+Lower fees might help us enjoy a much more prosperous retirement.

 You’re not alone.
 Many in the lower fee investment community are willing to help.
 Drop me a note, click on Contact Dale at the top of this page.
 I am happy to help, for karma.

 Follow me on Twitter, where I Tweet too much.